 Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, provides his patients needing corrective and cosmetic surgery on the eyelids with blepharoplasty, or eyelid surgery.
 We can enhance the appearance of your eyes by eliminating excess skin and smoothing the eye area.
 Your exact procedure depends on your specific desires combined with your eyelids’ general physical condition, the effect of sun damage, your skin’s thickness and elasticity, existing wrinkling, the amount and distribution of eyelid fat, your underlying bone structure, allergies, heredity, and other factors to be discussed with Dr. Mata.
 The most important factors determining the final appearance of your eyes are Dr. Mata’s sense of aesthetic flair, understanding of eyelid anatomy, and his technical skills.
-Dr. Mata will determine the best combination of procedures to achieve your desired result.
+Dr. Mata, a.k.a.
+Dr. Scottsdale, will determine the best combination of procedures to achieve your desired result.

 Eyelid Surgery Reviews